BBVA/patton/README.rst

 What's Patton
 =============

-Patton is a set of tools that allow Admins and security auditors to search for vulnerabilities on software components.
+Patton is a set of tools for helping admins and security auditors to search for vulnerabilities in software components.
+Currrently it has 2 main modules:

-At this moment it contains two modules:
-  * `Patton-server <https://github.com/bbva/patton//tree/master/server>`_: Resolves any library name to their CPE and then returns the associated CVEs for this CPE.
+- Patton-server: A service that builds a knowledge database about vulnerability information (CVEs).
+This information is then linked with product details (CPE) to finally allow to ask in a very clever way.
-  * `Patton-cli <https://github.com/bbva/patton//tree/master/client>`_: Is a powerful commandline client for Patton-server that allows you to extract and check for vulnerabilities of your systems in a many different ways.
+- Patton-cli: A powerful command line client that allows to extract and check for vulnerabilities in your systems in a many different ways.

 Documentation
 =============